OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Transfer Driver
 ===============

 The transfer drivers are used to transfer, clone, remove and create VM images.
-The default TM\_MAD driver includes plugins for all supported storage modes.
-You may need to modify the TM\_MAD to add custom plugins.
+The default ``TM_MAD`` driver includes plugins for all supported storage modes.
+You may need to modify the ``TM_MAD`` to add custom plugins.

--  **EXECUTABLE**: path of the transfer driver executable, as an absolute path or relative to ``/usr/lib/one/mads/``
+-  ``EXECUTABLE``: path of the transfer driver executable, as an absolute path or relative to ``/usr/lib/one/mads/``
--  **ARGUMENTS**: for the driver executable:
+-  ``ARGUMENTS``: for the driver executable:

-   -  **-t**: number of threads, i.e. number of transfers made at the same time
+   -  ``-t``: number of threads, i.e. number of transfers made at the same time
-   -  **-d**: list of transfer drivers separated by commas.
+   -  ``-d``: list of transfer drivers separated by commas.
 If not defined all the drivers available will be enabled

-For more information on configuring different storage alternatives :ref:`please check the storage configuration guide <sm>`.
+For more information on configuring different storage alternatives please check the :ref:`storage configuration <sm>` guide.

 Sample configuration: